-- 1. In addition to the reasons specified in the Code of Study and Examination,29 the dean permits an individual curriculum in particular for serious health-related or social reasons, for an internship abroad, or for any reasons that are serious or worthy of special consideration.
-The heads of the respective basic units of the Faculty provide their opinions relating to requests for an individual curriculum.30 - 2.
+- 1. The individual curriculum is approved by the dean, with the exception of the reasons set out in the Code of Study and Examination of Charles University,29 especially for serious health or social reasons, due to a study visit or internship abroad, or for other serious reasons worthy of special consideration.
+The request must include a proposal for the form of the individual curriculum in accordance with clause 7 of this article. - 2.
 In the first year of a bachelor's programme, an individual curriculum for reasons other than serious health-related problems is permitted only in exceptional cases. - 3.
 The dean of the Faculty may permit an individual curriculum, other than for the reasons set out in the Code of Study and Examination31, only for the year of study in which a student is currently enrolled or, where appropriate, also for the year which immediately follows. - 4.
 With the exception of requests submitted for the reasons set out in the Code of Study and Examination,32 a student must submit a request for an individual curriculum within two months of the beginning of the respective academic year.
 After this date, a request for an individual curriculum may be granted only if the reasons for granting an individual curriculum arose after this date, or if the student was demonstrably prevented by serious health-related or other reasons from submitting the request for an individual curriculum on time.
 Even in such cases, an individual curriculum must not be permitted for a specific year after the regular deadline for enrolment in the next school year has passed.
 A request must always be accompanied by documents substantiating the claims on the basis of which the student is applying for an individual curriculum.